deoxxa/httppp/README.md

-The payload for the event is an object with properties of `method`, `path`, and `headers`. `method` and `path` are both strings, and `headers` is an object, where the keys are the header names, and the values are arrays containing the values collected for that header.
+The payload for the event is an object with properties of `method`, `path`, and `headers`. `method` and `path` are both strings, and `headers` is an object, where the keys are the header names, and the values are arrays containing the values collected for that header (unless `collapse` was specified in `options` when instantiating the parser).
 The values are arrays because multiple headers with the same name may be sent (for example cookies).

 *NOTE: the payload for this event used to be an array, and to maintain